SarasotaBay.png

 4. Helps Prevent Kidney Stones

 Getting enough water every day helps to dilute the mineral concentration inside a person's urinary tract.
 This can help reduce the likelihood of developing a kidney stone.
-As an added bonus, getting sufficient liquids every day helps flush away harmful bladder bacteria, which in turn, reduces a person's chances of developing a urinary tract infection (UTI).
+As an added bonus, getting sufficient liquids every day helps flush away harmful bladder bacteria, which reduces a person's chances of developing a urinary tract infection (UTI).

 5. Helps Regulate Body Temperature